Maia-Everett/lintian.eu/_posts/2024-07-27-warcraft-retrospective-31.md

 Two: if Maiev was never your goal, why didn't you use the Eye sooner?

 Consider that he had assaulted Maiev's base for a whole day or two before Tyrande and Malfurion arrived with reinforcements and he had to flee to Lordaeron.
-If he had simply used the Eye for his intended purpose right away, Maiev alone wouldn't have been able to stop him, and he'd have completed the ritual and destroyed the Lich King --- likely at a tremendous damage to the world, but who cares if there's a new Sundering if it means destroying the enemy of all life?
+If he had simply used the Eye for his intended purpose right away, Maiev alone wouldn't have been able to stop him, and he'd have completed the ritual and destroyed the Lich King --- likely at the cost of tremendous damage to the world, but who cares if there's a new Sundering if it means destroying the enemy of all life?

 Whatever.
 Malfurion is still malfurious, as because of Illidan, Tyrande is dead.
 However, at this moment, Kael intercedes.